2022 Dart Award Entry Guidelines

 No more than six pieces from any variety of media may be submitted for any one entry.
 If you are submitting a series that contains more than six stories, you must choose six to represent your entry.

 There is a $50 entry fee for the Dart Awards.
-News organizations that submit two entries must pay the $50 entry fee twice.
+News organizations that submit two entries are expected to pay two $50 entry fees.

-If you are a freelance journalist entering independently from the publishing news outlet, we are accepting a reduced entry fee of $25.
-If this amount is prohibitive, please email [email protected] to request a fee waiver.
+If you are a freelance journalist entering independently from the publishing news outlet, you may pay a reduced entry fee of $25.
+If this amount is prohibitive, you may request a fee waiver by emailing [email protected].

-Entries must be submitted through the online application system by Wednesday, January 27, 2021 at 5:00 pm EST. No late entries will be accepted.
+Entries must be submitted through the online application system by Wednesday, January 26, 2022 at 5:00 pm EST. No late entries will be accepted.
 No exceptions.